online esl teacher asking her computer how to find rich esl parents to teach their students.

 Google Isn’t the Only Search Engine (Gasp!)

-using search engines to find online students
+online ESL teacher using various search engines to find new online students

 Brace yourself: Google is not the only way to search for students.
 I know, shocking.
 Other search engines do still exist!